jundalisay/spblist/content/en/research/euler/mechanica/chapter-01b.md

 DEMONSTRATION

 We consider this body to exist in infinite and empty space, and it is seen that there is no reason why the body should be made to move from one place to another rather than stay at rest.
 Consequently on account of the lack of sufficient reason why it should move, it must remain at rest for ever.
-Nor indeed does this reason ever change in the universe;
-although it is possible to object that in the universe, there is sufficient reason that it might fall in one place or another.
+Nor indeed does this reason ever change in the universe; although it is possible to object that in the universe, there is sufficient reason that it might fall in one place or another.
 And indeed it cannot be believed that in that empty infinite space, the failure of sufficient reason for a single motion to occur [by this mechanism], is taken as the cause of the body remaining in a single place ; as there is no doubt that the nature of the body itself is the cause of this phenomenon [i. e., of staying at rest; Euler is touching on the idea of inertia : the innate tendency of a body to remain in its present state].

-Clearly, the failure to move due to any insufficient reason, cannot give the true and essential cause of the event, but rather it rigorously demonstrates the true cause; and that likewise it shows that the hidden nature of the thing is the true essential cause, and this cause does not cease, from the failure of that other insufficient cause to move [the first explanation that Euler rejects].
+The failure to move due to any insufficient reason, cannot give the true and essential cause of the event, but rather it rigorously demonstrates the true cause; and that likewise it shows that the hidden nature of the thing is the true essential cause, and this cause does not cease, from the failure of that other insufficient cause to move [the first explanation that Euler rejects].
 Thus, the demonstration of ARCHIMEDES illustrates the principle with the equilibrium of two balances each similar to the other, that the truth of the matter can be shown not only in empty space, but also in the world.
 [Here two bodies cancel out each other's turning effects in the earth's gravity.]
 Moreover each is given a natural reason for this equilibrium [p.
 22], and which is located on the earth also.
 In empty space a body should therefore be able to remain in a state of rest, since it is in the nature of the body for the reason given, and on that account for a body on the earth too, that once it is at rest, except by some other cause acting on it, it can be considered to remain at rest.
 Q. E. D.

 Corollary 1.